ticklingthedata/Python/Machine Learning/Practical machine learning.md

-# 1. Introduction to ML
+# 1. Introduction to machine learning

 ## Classification